-Best results will be obtained by the shelf positions in this guide - please see chart on next page.
+Larger items may adversely affect the circulation and heat distribution.
+Best results will be obtained by the shelf positions in this guide.
 It is not necessary to preheat the oven but advisable for a range of dishes.
 The oven is capable of full temperature in 15-20 minutes.

 Most cookery books give details of the shelf positions and gas mark settings for each recipe.
 If in doubt about a recipe you intend to use, study the recipe carefully then find a similar dish in our guide and use our shelf position and gas mark setting recommendation.
 Shelf positions are from the top down.
-When roasting with aluminium foil care must be taken that the foil does not impair circulation or block the oven flue outlet
+When roasting with aluminium foil care must be taken that the foil does not impair circulation or block the oven flue outlet.